-That last name refers to the cloudy, latex sap it releases if it’s damaged, which can be toxic.
-But with a little precaution, you can successfully plant, cultivate, and enjoy pencil cactus in your home or landscape.
+That last name refers to the cloudy latex sap it releases if it’s damaged, which can be toxic.
+But with a little precaution, you can successfully plant, cultivate, and enjoy a pencil cactus plant in your home or landscape.

 Belonging to the Euphorbia family, pencil cactus grows in a variety of shapes within an indoor landscape.
 It can grow up to 30 feet high in its natural habitat.
-Euphorbia tirucalli ‘Sticks on Fire’ has vertical stems and loose branching.
-It is as thin as pencils and has reddish-golden color that turns to yellow in summer and then red in winter.
-Firestick plant grows up to 4 to 8 feet and 120 to 240cm wide in homes if provided with full sun and frost-free climate.
+E. tirucalli ‘Sticks on Fire’ has vertical stems and loose branching.
+It is as thin as pencils and has a reddish-golden color that turns to yellow in late spring and early summer and then red in winter.
+Firestick plant grows up to 4 to 8 feet and 120 to 240cm wide in homes if provided with full sunlight and a frost-free climate.

-It is called a pencil cactus because of the diameter of the stem that is equivalent to a pencil.
+It is called a pencil cactus plant because of the diameter of the stem, which is equivalent to a pencil.
 The new branches in the plant are slightly pink.
 You may see leaves appearing as the branches sprout.
 But they disappear once the branch matures.

 There are commercial uses of Euphorbia tirucalli, too.
 Since it is a hydrocarbon plant, it can produce latex that can be modified and converted into an alternative of gasoline.
 It can also be used in the production of rubber.
-Pencil cactus can be grown in soil that is not great for growing other plants.
+Additionally, the pencil cactus plant can be grown in soil that is not great for growing other plants.

-The plant has a wide distribution across Africa and is more prominent in the northeastern, central and southern regions.
-The cultivation of pencil cactus extents to the Arabian peninsula and the surrounding islands.
-Pencil cactus grows in dry areas and is typically used for feeding cattle, funnily enough!
+The plant has a wide distribution across Africa and India and is more prominent in the northeastern, central, and southern regions.
+The cultivation of pencil cactus extends to the Arabian peninsula and the surrounding islands.
+Pencil cactus grows in dry areas with low humidity and is typically used for feeding cattle, funnily enough!

 Pencil Cactus Care

-Pencil tree cactus requires full sun for optimal growth – at least six hours per day.
+Pencil cactus requires full sun for optimal growth – at least six hours per day.
 If you’re indoors, right next to a south-facing windowsill is your best bet.
-Mild and warm temperatures, ranging between 65°F to 70°F are best for growth.
+Mild and warm temperatures, ranging between 65°F to 70°F, are best for growth.
 In cold spells, ensure your cactus is indoors when the temperature dips below 50°.
 Keep it out of cool drafts.
 On the other hand, heat is mostly not a problem for your cactus, as it can withstand consistent 100° weather.

-Being succulents, they can store water in their fleshy stems and leaves, meaning ‘Sticks on Fire’ plant doesn’t need much water at all.
-Water it once every 2-3 weeks in the summer when the top inch of soil is dry and maybe once a month in the winter.
+Being succulents, they can store water in their fleshy stems and leaves, meaning pencil cactus prefers not much water at all.
+Water it with fresh water once every 2-3 weeks in the summer when the top inch of soil is dry and maybe once a month in the winter.
 During cold spells, you don’t need to water it at all.

-If you’re growing pencil tree cacti in your home as an indoor houseplant, make sure to have a gritty and well-draining soil.
+If you grow pencil cacti in your home as an indoor houseplant, make sure to have gritty and well-draining soil.
 The excess moisture needs to drain from the soil.
 Otherwise, there will be a risk of rotting out the roots, the most common houseplant issue.
 Grow pencil cactus in a preformulated cactus soil, or create your own cactus soil with peat moss, coarse materials, and amendments.
 Sandy soil is fine.
 Compacted soil is a no-go.

 Euphorbia firesticks are easy to propagate, like many of their fellow succulents.
 You can propagate stick cactus with some cuttings taken from the new or healthy stems.
-These cuttings develop tiny roots.
+This pencil cactus cutting develops tiny roots.
 Make sure to wear gloves and eye protection when you cut into the cactus.
-Dry your stem cuttings out before planting them in new cactus mix, otherwise the cut end will rot in the soil before it can set out new roots.
+Dry your stem cuttings out before planting them in new cactus mix.
+Otherwise, the cut end will rot in the soil before it can set out new roots.
 Water them in lightly, and then don’t water until the top 2 inches of the soil dry out.
 Your cutting should form roots and new growth in about a month.

 Frequent pruning is not required for stick cactus.
-If it starts growing too big, you can trim some of the branches to cut it back to a more manageable shape.
-The sap is toxic though, so wear a good pair of gloves and avoid direct contact with the sap on any part of your body.
+If it starts growing too big, you can trim some branches to cut it back to a more manageable shape.
+The sap is toxic, so wear a good pair of work gloves and avoid direct contact with the sap on any part of your body.